tanyelai/neuroscience/README.md

 I am also peer counselor at computer eng. department at my university, so I started to provide information to 1st year students.

 I cannot take serious notes for neuroscience in current situation because my focus time is limited.
-I plan that I will recap everything with taking notes when I start my Master's Degree on Biomedical Engineering.
+I plan that I will recap everything with taking notes when I start my PhD.

 ### Day 106-116
 11 days, non-stop, just read the papers related with MR imaging studies of posterior fossa and fibroids.
 Finally, I determined the topic for my graduation thesis.
 I will work on the diagnosis and prognosis of posterior fossa which is a brain tumor in children under supervision of Dr. Bilgin Keserci.